Alber & Geiger: Lobbying practice

 Alber & Geiger is one of few EU lobbying firms that are vocal about their lobbying activities, and advocated for a mandatory transparency register in the past.

 Besides lobbying for corporate clients, the firm represents foreign governments.
 Alber & Geiger received media attention for representing the Bulgarian government on matters relating to EU funds.
-They represented Morocco in challenging the EU's negative perception of Morocco's position on Western Sahara, India on its free trade agreement with the EU, and the political opposition of Iran.
+They represented Morocco in challenging the EU's negative perception of Morocco's position on Western Sahara, India and the UAE on free trade agreements with the EU, and the political opposition of Iran.
 They represented Panama regarding its inclusion on the EU's money laundering blacklist following the Panama Papers incident.

 Their corporate cases include a win against Microsoft before the EU Commission in the EU "browser war", and assistance to Piraeus Bank during the Greek government-debt crisis.
 They represented the infrastructure company Terna for the construction of the E65 in Greece.

-The firm has a history of lobbying for companies from the chemical industry, like Teflon producer Chemours on the EU PFAS regulation, and Australian agro company Nufarm on EU biofuel policy under the European Green Deal.
+The firm has a history of lobbying for companies from the chemical industry, like US Teflon producer Chemours on the EU PFAS regulation, and Australian agro company Nufarm on EU biofuel policy under the European Green Deal.

-Furthermore, they lobbied for Papier-Mettler regarding the EU plastic bag ban, as well as on the state monopolies for gambling laws within the EU.
+Furthermore, they lobbied regarding the EU plastic bag ban, as well as on the state monopolies for gambling laws within the EU.
 The firm also represented American energy interests in the Balkans against Russian influence.